MarcoWorms/learn.js/README.md

   console.log(x) // 0
 }

-// see how someFunc can access x.
+// see how someFunc can access "x".
 Lets see how this wouldn't be possible

 let somefunc = () => {
   let y = 1